-- Report to the designated safeguarding lead or head teacher.
-Please remember all reports must be recorded, reporting verbally is not enough - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
+- Tell the designated member of staff or head teacher. - If that is not possible, telephone Children's Services (OneCall 01670 536400) as quickly as possible.
 (In an emergency call 999 for the police)

 What are my responsibilities for child protection?